en

 Architecture and base concepts

-From an architecture-centric perspective, there are of course a number of deficits that currently exist with my setup.
 For one, I only have a limited number of physical machines, which puts a restriction on the ability to scale out for resilience.
 Also, a real-life production scenario should not see an email server running on the same machine as the kubernetes master, for example.
-Nevertheless, I want the setup to be suitable for way larger installations and heavier requirements.
-Given the appropriate physical resources, it is straightforward and simple to remove these constraints and deficits.
-As I want to provide a more generic level of abstraction and aim to further isolate operational risk, I had decided to setup most worker nodes as virtual machines on my physical hosting.
-They are interconnected via a wireguard VPN, which is also used to connect to the kubernetes cluster.
+Nevertheless, I want the setup to be suitable for way larger installations and tougher requirements.
+Given the appropriate physical resources, it would be straightforward and simple to remove these constraints and deficits.

 Why yes, here's an architecture diagram: a diagram showing the architecture of the drglitch.net infrastructure.
 It shows a kubernetes cluster with a few nodes, a few services.
 Along the way, it also provides services still hosted via docker, or natively.